One of the great delights of working with a large animal is that you can get cuts off it you cannot with a smaller one.

 In my world, the greatest place I see this is in the difference between a deer and, say, an elk or moose.
 I recently shot a cow elk in Oregon, and was stoked to finally be able to cut my own flat iron steaks from it.

-Flat irons, if you have been living under a rock — or just don’t eat in restaurants — are super trendy.
+Flat iron steaks, if you have been living under a rock — or just don’t eat in restaurants — are super trendy.
 They are a sinew-free steak cut from the shoulder blade of an animal.
 Why so trendy?
 Because the shoulder is a working muscle, and working muscles have more flavor.

 I hear the tenderloin partisans hollering.
 Yeah, I like tenderloin, too.
 But remember, there is a saying among chefs that the filet mignon, the tenderloin of a cow, is the Paris Hilton of steaks: Everyone wants it… but no one knows why.

 Flat iron steak has many names.
 In Britain it is called the butler’s steak, the paleron on France, the oyster steak in Australia.
 According to the beef mavens, it is indeed almost as tender as the Paris Hilton tenderloin, but with way more flavor — again, because it comes from a hard-working muscle.